reflectoring/reflectoring.github.io/_posts/2021-10-24-time-limiting-with-springboot-resilience4j.md

 ### Specifying a Fallback Method

-Sometimes we may want to take a default action when a request gets timed out.
+Sometimes we may want to take a default action when a request times out.
 For example, if we are not able to fetch a value from a remote service in time, we may want to return a default value or some data from a local cache.

 We can do this by specifying a `fallbackMethod` in the `@TimeLimiter` annotation: